Dynamical Zeta Functions in the Nonorientable Case: Background

-In this note we use a simple geometric argument to extend the results of Dyatlov, Guillarmou, and Zworski \cite{dz,dgshort,dglong,dzsurfaces} to Axiom A flows with nonorientable stable and unstable bundles.
+In this note we use a simple geometric argument to extend the results of Dyatlov and Zworski \cite{dz,dzsurfaces} and of Dyatlov and Guillarmou \cite{dglong,dgshort} to Axiom A flows with nonorientable stable and unstable bundles.
 It is classically known that on a closed manifold there are countably many closed orbits of such flows, and therefore one can define the \emph{Ruelle zeta function} where the product is taken over all primitive closed geodesics $\gamma^{\sharp}$ with corresponding periods $T_{\gamma}^{\sharp}$.
 Note that by \cite[Lemma 1.17]{dglong} and \cite[Section 3]{dgshort}, this product converges for $\im(\lambda)\gg1$ large enough.
 The meromorphic continuation of $\zeta_R$ to all of $\C$ was conjectured by Smale \cite{smale}, and proved by Fried \cite{fried} under analyticity assumptions.
-The case of smooth Anosov flows was answered by Giulietti, Liverani and Policott \cite{glp} and with microlocal methods by Dyatlov and Zworski \cite{dz} for manifolds with orientable stable and unstable bundles, and was extended to Axiom A flows by Dyatlov and Guillarmou \cite{dglong,dgshort} under the same orientability assumptions.
+The case of smooth Anosov flows was first answered by Giulietti, Liverani and Policott \cite{glp} and then with microlocal methods by Dyatlov and Zworski \cite{dz} for manifolds with orientable stable and unstable bundles, and was extended to Axiom A flows by Dyatlov and Guillarmou \cite{dglong,dgshort} under the same orientability assumptions.
 In \cite[Appendix B]{glp}, the authors also outlined ideas for removing the orientability assumptions.

-We remove the orientability assumption and give a full proof for the Axiom A flow.
+We remove the orientability assumption and give a full proof for Axiom A flows.
 Specifically, we shall show

-\begin{thm} If $(\phi_t)_{t\in\R}$ is an Axiom A flow on a closed manifold, the Ruelle zeta function $\zeta_R$ extends to a meromorphic function on $\C$. \end{thm} The definition of Axiom A flows is given as Definition \ref{aaf}.
+\begin{thm} If $(\phi_t)_{t\in\R}$ is an Axiom A flow on a closed manifold, the Ruelle zeta function $\zeta_R$ extends to a meromorphic function on $\C$. \end{thm} The definition of an Axiom A flow is given as Definition \ref{aaf}.